How to Start a Home-Based Photography Business

 3. Decide your business structure.
 The easiest and lowest cost option is sole proprietor; however, creating a limited liability company (LLC) will offer greater protection of your personal assets should you run into legal problems.

 4. Create a business name.
 What you name your business will become the brand image, so choose a name that fits the type of photography you want to do.
 If you want to take kid portraits you can have a whimsical name, but if you want to do business photography or weddings, you’ll want something that sounds professional or elegant.
 If you don’t use your given name in your business name, you’ll likely need to file a fictitious name statement with your county clerk’s office.
-You also need to check with the U. S. Patent and Trademark office to insure the name isn’t protected by trademark.
+You also need to check with the U. S. Patent and Trademark office to ensure the name isn’t protected by trademark.

 5. Officially establish your business.
 Once you have a business name and set up your business structure, you need obtain business license or permits as required by your city or county.
 Although you may take photos using a digital camera, since you’ll be giving people prints, you may need to collect sales tax if you live in a state that charges sales tax.
 Your state’s comptroller or tax office will have the necessary forms and information on how to collect and pay sales tax.
 Once you have your business license, you can open a business bank account.